Finely tuned models sacrifice explanatory depth: Acknowledgements

 We thank Porter Williams for discussions.
 We acknowledge support from the Black Hole Initiative at Harvard University, which is funded through a grant from the John Templeton Foundation and the Gordon and Betty Moore Foundation.
+FA also acknowledges support from the Faculty Research Support Program (FY2019) at the University of Notre Dame.